ovh/the-bastion/doc/sphinx/using/basics.rst

 You can do to categories of things on the bastion:

 - Connect to infrastructures through it
-- Interact with the bastion itself, for example to manage your account, and/or groups, through so-called *plugins*, also named *osh commands*
+- Interact with the bastion itself, for example to manage your account, and/or groups, through so-called :doc:`/plugins/index` aka *osh commands*

 Plugins
 *******